samtron1412/docs/physics/physics-term.md

   but only slightly shift from their average equilibrium positions causing dielectric polarization.

+## Switch

+In electrical engineering, a switch is an electrical component that can "make" or "break" an electrical circuit, interrupting the current or diverting it from one conductor to another.
+- The mechanism of a switch removes or restores the conducting path in a circuit when it is operated.
+- It may be operated manually, for example, a light switch or a keyboard button, may be operated by a moving object such as a door, pressure, temperature, flow, or electrics such as relays.

+## Relay

+A relay is an electrically operated switch.
+Many relays use an electromagnet to mechanically operate a switch, but other operating principles are also used, such as solid-state relays.
+- Relays are used where it is necessary to control a circuit by a separate low-power signal, or where several circuits must be controlled by one signal.
+- The first relays were used in long distance telegraph circuits as
+  amplifiers: they repeated the signal coming in from one circuit and re-transmitted it on another circuit.

 ## Diode

 A diode is a two-terminal electronic component that conducts primarily